Olivia Buckland Flaunts Curves In Nude Bikini In New Instagram Photo After Being Body-Shamed

 Olivia Buckland is enjoying some sun-filled days during her Barbados getaway, evidence of which she has been sharing with her legion of Instagram fans.
-However, not everything is sunshine and rainbows in her Caribbean vacation.
+However, not everything is sunshine and rainbows on her Caribbean vacation.
 As The Daily Mail recently pointed out, the TV personality and model was body-shamed by a beach vendor who said she needed to lose weight.

 However, the 25-year-old British model didn’t let the unpleasant encounter get in the way of how she feels about herself.
 On Tuesday, the former Love Island alum took to the popular social media platform to share a sizzling snapshot of herself in a barely-there nude bikini that puts her curvaceous figure on full display.